 One of the (daunting but) most exciting aspects of music creation is that there’s always more to learn.

 Below, we’ve compiled 10 YouTube channels (in no particular order) that have demonstrated that they’re committed to helping people learn more about music, and do a great job at doing just that.
-For this particular list, we leaned away from DAW or production-specific channels, and placed an emphasis on themes like music theory and culture that are hopefully relevant—or at least interesting—regardless of what kind of musician you are.
+From music theorists and instrumentalists to production experts and veteran audio engineers, we tried to include people that specialize in a wide range of fields so there’s something for everyone.

 1. Adam Neely

 Adam Neely is a very popular figure within the world of YouTube music education, and with good reason.
 He covers a wide array of ostensibly complex concepts on his channel from microtonality to odd time signatures, but does so in a way that’s wonderfully engaging and surprisingly accessible.
 His inquisitive tone, well-researched scripts, and sprinkle of humor and playfulness make his channel a great place to learn something new, for beginners and experts alike.

 2. Nahre Sol

 Nahre Sol is an incredibly skilled pianist, composer, learner, and educator.
 Her channel features a few different recurring series such as How to Sound Like and Genre Exploring, which are all simultaneously calming and extremely informative.
 If diving into all sorts of topics in music through the lens of a classical piano virtuoso sounds appealing to you, Nahre Sol’s channel is sure to be a fun ride.